A united, Black-led movement to defeat racism.

 Nothing about us, without us

-RACISM and inequality have never been starker in Britain and elsewhere.
+RACISM and inequality have never been starker in Britain.

 The government’s hostile environment continues to scapegoat migrants,

 From the Grenfell Tower fire, Windrush scandal to the Covid pandemic, we have seen a heavier impact on people of colour.